 Q: I want to register, but can’t.
 What should I do?

 A: Students need to start with an application for admission to begin the enrollment process.

 Q: I’m a student at another college or university.
 Can I take a class?

 A: Yes.
-The best route for students in the North Dakota University System is a Collaborative enrollment, but you must be enrolled in at least one course or credit at your home institution (home institution is the college or university from which you are seeking a degree).
-If you are not enrolled at your home institution, apply for admission as a non-degree seeking student.
+The best route for students in the North Dakota University System is Collaborative enrollment, but you must be enrolled in at least one course or credit at your home institution (the home institution is the college or university from which you are seeking a degree).
+If you are not enrolled at your home institution, apply for admission as a non-degree-seeking student.